angellgunn/alternate-silversurfer/content/about.en.md

 > Because I was always poor while stubbornly following the "difficult path", I gave up medicine and became an investor.
 I'm making a lot of money, but I'm not cheating anyone's good faith.
 I don't have a license anymore, I'm not a "doctor", but I'm honest.
 I was once the best of the best, but poor.
 Now, I'm unknown (which is great) but I'm rich.
 I maintain my honor and righteousness, I only speculate in the financial market, which is not even a sin, I'm taking it from those who have money and don't know how to deal with it.

 Thus, he professes a kind of naive cynicism, at the same time implying that he abandoned the "difficult path" of honesty, and clearly stating ethical limits and quite asking forgiveness for his indulgence in financial market ("I'm not cheating", "I'm honest", "(...) speculate (...) is not even a sin").
 He states his birthdate as July 30th, 1978.
 His origin place is unknown (also in Brazil, but where?) and he also lives at Hy-Brasil.
-Misteriously, he declares that has some position there that relates to medicine, as disclosed in his [Academia.edu][ac] profile.
+Misteriously, he declares that has some position there that relates to medicine, as disclosed in his [Academia.edu][ac2] profile.

 > Sir João Calangro, Knight of the Royal Medical Academy, _Tir na nÓg_ University, _Uí Breasail_